GoMino/ConnectSDK-CompanionLibrary-iOS/README.md

 ## License

-ConnectSDK-CompanionLibrary-iOS is available under the MIT license.
+ConnectSDK-CompanionLibrary-iOS is available under the Apache license.
 See the LICENSE file for more info.